NoaAvigad/MuzikText/README.md

 # Muzik Text
 The winning hack for MuzikHack Vancouver, 2016.
-Huge thanks to Microsoft MCEC & Muzik!
+Huge thanks to the [Microsoft Canada Excellence Centre (MCEC)](https://www.microsoft.com/en-ca/sites/vancouver-development-center/) & [Muzik](http://www.muzikconnect.com/)!

 ### Read & Respond To Texts From Your Headphones

-Using the open source Apache Cordova plugin, you can now "read" and respond to SMS from your headphones.
+Using Muzik's open source Apache Cordova plugin, you can now "read" and respond to SMS from your Muzik Convertible headphones.

 ###### Current Features:
-- Use of your contacts to notify you who sent you the text ("Message from Noa")
+- Use of your contacts to notify you who sent you the text (e.g. "Message from John")
 - Use of hotkey to listen to the most recent text
 - Ability to enter pre-configured responses into the app on your phone (unlimited # of responses)
 - Ability to swipe through potential responses on headphones